fronos/Simple_neural_network/README.md

-# Simple_neural_network
+# Main goal is creation of simple neural network for number prediction.
- This repository demonstrate realisation of simple perceptron.
+Predictions will be processed on image, which displays the set of number from 0 to 9.